cvquesty/pre_commit/README.md

 You may also place the pre_commit hook itself in your system's Git "templates" directory.
 This will automatically copy the pre_commit hook to any new project each time you run "git init" into the appropriate hooks directory.

+***For this hook to work properly, you have to have the following installed:***

+puppet-lint
+metadata-json-lint
+ruby

 ##Credits

 This hook is a compliation of multiple people's assistance and work, and I do not have everyone's information, only that of those mentioned inside the hook itself.
 Please do feel free to contribute as much as you like.